dcefram/blog/content/journal/still-trying-to-help-hermano.md

 I opened up to him that there were many things in my life that I wished was different, but there is not much we can do about the past.

-Some quotable quotes I did end up sharing that I thought is worth posting:
+Some quotable quotes I came up with that I think is worth posting:

 > It is maybe healthy to acknowledge the fact that you cannot get back what is lost,
 > whether it be time or opportunities, but we need to realize that each day is an opportunity to right the course.

+And this last few words I sent to him to wrap up the long wall of text that I sent to him:

 > The past already impacted the present, but what you do now will impact what comes next.